-Hurricane Michael set to punish Florida's Gulf coast
+'Hurricane of a century' bears down on Florida's Panhandle

 TALLAHASSEE, Fla.
-(Reuters) - Powerful Hurricane Michael was hours away from smashing into Florida’s northwestern shore with a wall of water and roof-shredding winds on Wednesday and authorities told residents along the coast they had run out of time to evacuate and should hunker down.
+(Reuters) - Powerful Hurricane Michael was hours away from smashing into Florida’s northwestern shore on Wednesday with a wall of water and roof-shredding winds, and the state’s governor said it would be the worst hurricane to hit the region in a century.

+Authorities told residents along the affected areas of Florida’s Gulf of Mexico coast that they had run out of time to evacuate and should hunker down.

-A very dangerous Category 4 storm on five-step Saffir-Simpson scale, Michael had strengthened as it moved north over the Gulf of Mexico and by 8 a.m.
+A very dangerous Category 4 storm on five-step Saffir-Simpson scale, Michael strengthened as it moved north over the Gulf of Mexico and by 8 a.m.
 ET (1200 GMT) was carrying top winds of 145 miles per hour (230 km per hour), the National Hurricane Center said.

-It was set to make landfall later on Wednesday on Florida’s Panhandle and could drive sea water levels as high as 14 feet (4.3 meters) above normal, the center said.
+The hurricane was set to make landfall later on Wednesday on Florida’s Panhandle and could drive sea water levels as high as 14 feet (4.3 meters) above normal in some areas, the center said.
 The storm could strengthen further before coming ashore, it said.

-“The time for evacuating along the coast has come and gone.
-First responders will not be able to come out in the middle of the storm,” said Florida Governor Rick Scott in a tweet early Wednesday.
-“If you chose to stay in an evacuation zone, you must SEEK REFUGE IMMEDIATELY.”

-The head of the Federal Emergency Management Agency (FEMA), Brock Long, echoed the governor’s warning to coastal residents that there might be no time left to evacuate.
+More than 2.1 million residents of at least 20 Florida counties were under mandatory or voluntary evacuation orders.
+Much of this part of Florida is rural areas known for small tourist cities, beaches, wildlife reserves and Tallahassee, the state capital.

+“Hurricane Michael is forecast to be the most destructive hurricane to hit the Florida Panhandle in a century,” Governor Rick Scott told reporters, speaking about seven hours before Michael was expected to make landfall.

 Some of the storm’s most significant early impact was to offshore energy production.
 U.S. producers in the Gulf cut oil production by about 40 percent and natural gas output by 28 percent on Tuesday, the Bureau of Safety and Environmental Enforcement said.